Trade Forex Trading

 How Leverage Increases Profits & Loses?

-Let us calculate profits and losses based in 2 examples of used leverage, based on $10,000 account:
+Let's calculate profits and losses using two examples of leverage, based on a $10,000 account:

 So the illustration referred in this tutorial guide below is talking of the leverage used based on the volume of the trade transaction that you've opened.